karanvir12/vine/doc/testing.md

 ## Scopes

-The testing strategy for peer is 4-fold:
+The testing strategy for vine is 4-fold:

 ### Unit testing (1)